Country Walk case: Background

-On the basis of Illian's allegation that Frank has abused his six-year-old son Noel, the boy was administered a throat culture which found evidence of gonorrhea.
+On the basis of Ileana's allegation that Frank has abused his six-year-old son Noel, the boy was administered a throat culture which found evidence of gonorrhea.
 Critics note the test was relatively new, and also alleged it was unreliable as "it cannot distinguish [gonorrhea] from [other microbes] that occur normally in both children's and adults' throats", and has "a false positive rate in children of over one third."
 The prosecutors destroyed the test sample, preventing a retest.
 The 11th Circuit in 2006 later found Fuster's objections to the gonorrhea test were without merit, as he did not raise a specific Constitutional objection and "does not argue that his son’s test was actually negative".
 The court furthermore noted the gonorrhea test "merely corroborated other evidence that Fuster had sexually abused his son."

 The positive gonorrhea test seemed to have convinced the prosecution of the Fusters' guilt so they sought a confession from Ileana.
 Attorney Michael Von Zamft had been representing both Fusters but dropped Francisco and critics allege he tried to help Ileana recover memories of abuse.
 "Francisco's defender thus became his prosecutor."
 Von Zamft and the prosecution brought in contractors called the "Behavior Changers" to extract a confession from Ileana.
 Ileana, in 2001, described the "Behavior Changers":

 Since they had all the stories from the children and I didn't remember, they will make me close my eyes and just they will tell me the story.
 They would tell me the story.
 Then in my mind, I have to go step by step the way how they were telling me the story.
 I had to imagine that that was happening. ...
 If I made a mistake, then they would correct me: ...
 They would tell me the name of the children.
 I couldn't remember all of them, so they would correct me again.
 And we would do this over and over until I got the memory piece that supposedly was missing.

 Following this treatment, in 1985 Michael Rappaport, of the Behavior Changers, and Janet Reno accompanied Ileana during her deposition against Frank, in which she gave many details including snakes and feces and was periodically interrupted and guided by Rappaport.
 Sociologist Richard Ofshe studied the case and in his deposition stated: